nneonneo/openFrameworks-AndroidStudio/README.md

 - If you get strange linker errors (e.g. errors about a missing `__srget`), try using the r9d version of the NDK.
 Newer NDKs (particularly r10c and up) don't work with some versions of OpenFrameworks.

+- Getting a manifest merge error involving `ic_launcher`?
+Try replacing `addons/ofxAndroid/ofAndroidLib/AndroidManifest.xml` with the one from this repository, or just deleting the `<application>` tag from that file.